Katharine, Duchess of Kent: Marriage

 Worsley met Prince Edward, Duke of Kent, the eldest son of Prince George, Duke of Kent, and Princess Marina of Greece and Denmark, while he was based at Catterick Garrison.
-Princess Marina reportedly disapproved of her son's choice for a bride and twice forbade the match before agreeing to the marriage in 1961.
+Princess Marina reportedly disapproved of her son's choice of bride and twice forbade the match before agreeing to the marriage in 1961.
 On 8 June 1961, the couple married at York Minster, the first royal marriage in that location in 633 years (the last one being between Edward III and Philippa of Hainault).
 The bride's father escorted her, and the best man was Edward's brother Prince Michael of Kent.
 Princess Anne was one of the bridesmaids.
 The Archbishop of York, Michael Ramsey, officiated the marriage service.
 Guests included actors Noël Coward and Douglas Fairbanks Jr. as well as members of the British, Greek, Danish, Norwegian, Yugoslavian, Romanian, and Spanish royal families.
 Her white silk gauze dress was designed by John Cavanagh, used 273 yards of fabric and had "a high neckline and long sleeves and a commanding train".
 The Kent Diamond and Pearl Fringe Tiara secured her veil.